publicqi/one_fmt/README.md

 Some code of this module is from [Inndy/formatstring-exploit](https://github.com/Inndy/formatstring-exploit).
 It's better than pwntools, but still it used a a lot of paddings to generalize payloads therefore sometimes not so pleasing.

-The payload has 3 levels: `%n %hn %hhn`
+The payload has 3 levels: `%n %hn %hhn`.
+In version 1.1.0(2974bc4), I added an optimize() function to further reduce payload size.
+This should be the final version of functions for a while.
+Enjoy!

 ## Installation